 The library will continue to issue E-Cards that give full access to the library’s digital resources, including eBooks, audio books, digital comics, digital magazines, and more.
 To begin the process, email the library at email@example.com.

-To help keep your family safe, all library programming will be offered virtually until further notice.
+Most library programs remain virtual, but some are in-person, hybrid, or drop-in.
 For the most up-to-date list of our virtual programs and information on how to participate, please check our website (https://harlingenlibrary.org/) or Facebook page (https://www.facebook.com/harlingenlibrary/).
-Over the summer, adults can enjoy book clubs, a poetry group, DIY craft videos, library resource tutorials, and more.
+Adults can enjoy book clubs, a poetry group, DIY craft videos, library resource tutorials, and more.
 Kids, teens, and families can enjoy story time, art and craft videos, literacy activities, and more.

-The summer reading program is virtual, too!
-Parents can make an account for the whole family on our Beanstack site, and each child can digitally track their progress towards the reading goals we’ve assigned.
-Along the way, kids earn a few small prizes as well as tickets they can enter into a drawing for a bigger prize.
+Virtual Reading Challenges are great opportunities to promote reading at home.
+Parents can make an account for the whole family on our Beanstack site, and each participant can digitally track their reading.
+We have 1000 Books Before Kindergarten and the Summer Reading Challenge for children that offer a chance to win prizes while you log your reading.
 To get started, go to harlingenlibrary.beanstack.org or download the Beanstack app.

 From the safety of your home, you can also access a wide variety of digital resources on our website (https://harlingenlibrary.org/).
 We have thousands of eBooks, audiobooks, comics, magazines, and the Valley Morning Star Digital Archives.
-Our most popular ebook, audiobook, and digital magazine services are Libby and RBdigital.
 You can also use our databases to find up-to-date information from highly regarded professional journals, test prep materials, genealogy resources, and more.
-One of our databases, Reference USA, a resource for market research, small businesses, and job hunting, might be especially useful to our community at this time.
+One of our databases, Reference Solutions, a resource for market research, small businesses, and job hunting, might be especially useful to our community at this time.

 Our number one priority is the health and safety of the community, and we are also committed to providing you with the resources you need to weather these challenging times.
 Please stay safe, take care of one another, and reach out to us – we are still here for you.